-The Maryland State Board of Education and the Maryland State Department of Education look forward to continuing to engage Marylanders as we move into Phases 2 and 3 of the strategic planning process.
+The Maryland State Board of Education and the Maryland State Department of Education look forward to continuing to engage Marylanders as we move into Phase 3 of the strategic planning process.
+Together, we will develop the targets that must be met to fulfil our goals on a specific timeline, as well as the flagship strategies, initiatives, and programs outlining the concrete work that needs to be completed for achieving each priority and enabler.